May Telmissany

 May Telmissany (Arabic : مي التلمساني) (born 1 July 1965) is an Egyptian-Canadian novelist, translator, film critic and academic.
-She now teaches Arabic studies and cinema at the University of Ottawa in Ottawa, Ontario, Canada.
+She teaches Arabic studies and cinema at the University of Ottawa in Ottawa, Ontario, Canada.

 Biography

 May Telmissany was born in Cairo, Egypt, on 1 July 1965.
-She is the daughter of Egyptian documentary pioneer Abdel-Kader El-Telmissany (1924-2003).
-She studied French literature at Ain Shams University.
-She worked for several years in the French Service of Radio Cairo and in the Arts Faculty at Menoufia University.
+She is the daughter of Egyptian documentary filmmaker Abdel-Kader El-Telmissany (1924-2003).
+Telmissany first studied French literature at Ain Shams University.
+She worked for several years in the French Service of Radio Cairo[Which one?] and in the Arts Faculty at Menoufia University.
 She also lived for a time in Paris.
 In 1995, she obtained a master's degree in French literature from Cairo University.
 She moved to Canada in 1998 for her doctoral studies, eventually completing her PhD in 2007 from the University of Montreal under a CIDA scholarship.
 She has since taught at the universities of Montréal, Concordia, McGill and Ottawa.

-Her first novel Dunyazad (1997) was critically acclaimed and translated into French, English, Spanish and German.
-Dunyazad won the 2002 Ulysses Prize for best first novel in France and the 2002 State Prize for best autobiographical novel in Egypt.
-Her second novel Heliopolis came out in 2001, and it was translated into French in 2002.
-In 2009, she published a collection of fragments on her experience in Canada and her successive returns to Egypt, titled Lel-Ganna Sour (The Paradise Has a Fence).
+Telmissany wrote her first novel Dunyazad (1997) in her native Arabic.
+It was critically acclaimed and translated into French, English, Spanish and German.
+Dunyazad also won the 2002 Ulysses Prize for best first novel in France and the 2002 State Prize for best autobiographical novel in Egypt.
+Her second novel Heliopolis came out in 2001 and was translated into French in 2002.
+In 2009, she published a collection of fragments on her experience in Canada and her successive returns to Egypt, titled Lel-Ganna Sour (Paradise has a fence).
 In 2012, she published her third novel, A Capella.
+Her 2021 novel They all say I love you was longlisted for the 2023 International Prize for Arabic Fiction.
+It deals with the romantic relationships of "five middle-aged, middle class Arab intellectuals living in Canada and America", and an excerpt was published in English translation by ArabLit magazine in August 2023.

-Telmissany has also written on a wide range of scholarly interests, e.g. essays, articles and book chapters on cinema, photography, literature and Cairo culture.
-Along with Robert Solé and Mercédès Volait, she has co-edited a book of memoirs on the Cairo suburb of Heliopolis.
+Telmissany has also written in French and English on a wide range of scholarly interests, e.g. essays, articles and book chapters on cinema, photography, literature and Cairo culture.
+Along with Robert Solé and Mercédès Volait, she co-edited a book of memoirs on the Cairo suburb of Heliopolis.
 Her doctoral dissertation on the concept of neighbourhoods in Egyptian cinema has been translated into Arabic and published in Cairo.
-She has also done extensive translations from French and English to Arabic.
+She has also published literary translations from French and English to Arabic.

+In 2021, she was awarded the French Order for Arts and Letters in recognition of her contributions in the fields of culture, arts and literature.